 Then there is a double doored marble gateway of huge stones.
 Each weighs 4 tons [4,000 kgs] and measures 11 feet [4 meters] high and 6 feet [2 meters] wide.
-These two doors use a locking mechanism so that when closed they drop down into a wide groove that locks the stones in place so that they could not be opened again to keep out tomb robbers.
+These two doors use a locking mechanism so that when closed they drop down into a wide groove that locks the stones in place so that they could not be opened again in order to keep out tomb robbers.
 The great doors have lions heads in bass relief 前室石门 qián shì shí mén nine rows of nine heads on each side like Forbidden City doors (nine is the Imperial number).
 After the Antechamber comes the Outer Hall which is again protected by self-locking doors leading to the main chamber.

 The archway is carved in white marble to resemble a traditional stone and wooden archway complete with tiles.
 The main central Central Hall is the Sacrificial Chamber which has three marble thrones (the central one for the Emperor carved with dragons and one for each of his two wives carved with phoenixes).
 The Empresses thrones used to be aligned to the side walls but have been moved to the center.
 In front of the thrones were altar pieces for making sacrifices to the deceased.
 There is also a a large porcelain jar containing a wick and oil that was intended to provide an everlasting light for the chamber ‘the thousand year lamp’.
 It would have soon have extinguished due to lack of oxygen but the burning of the oxygen helped preserve the fine fabrics that rapidly deteriorated when they were exposed to air and light.